AleksaMCode/agents-simulation/README.md

 4 | 0.9 | 0.36 | 1.0

 Sum of all probabilities is 2.5, which is not in range [0,1].
 Because of that we must normalize probabilities.
 The reason why we don't change our energie values, is because energies in this project are in range [0,+∞).
 We only use the normalized energies to calculate  fitness or cumulative probability.
 The cumulative probability is defined as the sum of all the probabilities up to that point.
 Now, we create a random value between 0 and 1.
 If it lies between 0 and 0.04, you've picked an element 0.
 If it lies between 0.04 and 0.24, you've picked and element 1, and so on.
 In our project we pick a random value based on the fitness when we pick out agents for reproduction.
-The picking is done in a method called `ChooseParent`.
+Picking is done in a method called `ChooseParent`.

 ## Usage
 Detailed explanation of the individual commands.